markfairbanks/tidypolars/README.md

 The general idea - when doing calculations on a column you need to wrap it in `col()`.
 When doing simple column selections (like in `.select()`) you can pass the column names as strings.

+A full list of functions can be found [here](https://tidypolars.readthedocs.io/en/latest/reference.html).

 ### Group by syntax

 Methods operate by group by calling the `by` arg.